everything used to be just things.

 so far.

 Briefs with budgets.
 Deadlines that did not care about my feelings.
 Opinions formed in rooms where someone could overrule me.
-This is the doing, not the showreel.

 Open any one.
 You get the short version of what it was for, and the part I would only say out loud here.